ZhengdongWang/zhengdongwang.com/bluebook.md

 image: aosta
 ---

+*Note: I last made a significant update to this in 2021, the year I graduated.
+Some facts about Yale course selection has changed, but I still stand by my general point.*

 Every semester Yale begins with shopping period.
 You can go to any class, and at the end of two weeks, turn in your final schedule.
 It's different from other shopping-period-like systems where you sign up for more classes than you intend to take and then drop them.
 I usually have no idea what I'll actually end up taking when the semester begins.

 There's a lot of classes to choose from.
 Most of the time the first meeting of a class isn't as good as you thought it would be based on the description.
 [Reality is often disappointing.](https://www.youtube.com/watch?v=PyWozUKQHvo) It's time-prohibitive to seriously consider every class, and at best you'll only get through a quarter of the list before getting lazy.